 President: Park Geun-hye

 Park Geun-hye, is South Korea's first female president, elected in a close-run contest in December 2012.The South Korean president holds full executive powers and the premiership is a largely ceremonial post.
+In 1974, at the age of 22, Ms Park became South Korea's first lady when a North Korean assassin shot her mother dead with a bullet intended for her husband.

 Ms Park issued a public apology for human rights abuses committed under her father in September 2012, showing that she has zero tolerance over law breaking people, even if it's her relatives.